sheldonbrown.com sheldonbrown.net sheldonbrown.org WWW

 Sturmey-Archer Internal-gear Hubs

-lmost all English 3-speeds have Sturmey-Archer rear hubs.
-Sturmey-Archer is a division of Raleigh.
-They made many different models since 1903, and were still in business until October, 2000.
+Almost all English 3-speeds have Sturmey-Archer rear hubs.
+Sturmey-Archer was a division of Raleigh, made many different models since 1902, and were still in business until October, 2000.
 The company was sold to a group of money manipulators who shut it down in hope of making a quick profit by selling off the assets.
+The Taiwanese company Sunrace bought the equipment, stock and rights to the name and is back in business.

 Sturmey-Archer Models: